Emerging Leaders Program FAQs

 When prompted to enter your GPA upon registration, please either list your high school GPA or simply put 4.0 (which is what you begin your Marist career with).

 To become an Inducted Member of the NSLS at Marist, you must attend orientation, register for, attend and complete at least three Telecast (national speaker) events within the academic year, complete and post results for at least three consecutive meetings with your Success Networking Teams (SNTs) within one semester and attend at least two workshops from the Emerging Leaders Program within one academic year.
 It is recommended that students complete induction requirements within one semester as the SNT requirements will not carryover to the next semester.
-You may also refer to the Pending Member's Guide for more information.

 A SNT at Marist College is a team of six students who meet with each other to discuss, plan and execute their long-term or short-term goals.
 Students who are in SNTs hold each other accountable to ensure that significant progress towards their objectives are made.
 SNTs have been successful because students provide guidance and support for each member of the team.
-Please refer to the Success Networking Team Meeting Guide for more information on SNT meetings.

 To be eligible for NSLS membership, SNT members must complete at least three consecutive meetings, which are held bi-weekly.
 File a report online indicating completion of this meeting within 24 hours after your meeting.